 Some alcoholics going through withdrawal may experience a particularly dangerous set of symptoms called delirium tremens.
 Delirium tremens (DTs) is a potentially fatal medical emergency that most commonly occurs in those who drink in excess daily for months or even years.
 A recent survey by The Recovery Village found roughly 1 in 10 people (11.4%) undergoing alcohol withdrawal will experience delirium tremens.

 - Autonomic hyperactivity, including shortness of breath, sweating, dry mouth and palpitations

 Delirium tremens is caused by the neurotransmitter imbalance that results from the lack of alcohol in the system.
 Without the typical supply of alcohol, the brain loses the expected GABA stimulation and the usual influence on N-methyl-D-aspartate (NMDA), a type of glutamate receptor.
 These differences result in the excessive nervous system stimulation that produces DTs.

 Fatal complications from delirium tremens include oversedation, respiratory arrest (where a person stops breathing), cardiac arrhythmias (irregular heartbeat), and aspiration pneumonitis, which occurs when a person inhales toxic substances into the lungs, resulting in infection.

 You may be at risk for delirium tremens if you:

 - Have experienced seizures during previous alcohol withdrawal

-- Have a co-occurring mental illness
+- Have a co-occurring mental health condition

 - Have abnormal liver function